-After years of waiting, you’ve received the outcome on your permanent residence application.
+After years of waiting, you’ve received the outcome of your permanent residence application.
 You open the envelope with bated breath…and you’re elated to see that the wait was worth it.
 Your PR has been approved!

-But, “What happens now”?
+But, what happens now?

 This is a question we get often from our clients.
 Some aren’t sure if there’s anything left to do while others don’t know their rights and responsibilities as South African permanent residents.

 The good news is that you’ve put all the hard work behind you once you get your PR status.
 There is very little left to do and you enjoy just about every right that citizens do.